-20 Inside the Black Hole: Kruskal-Szerkeres coordinates
+13 Inside the Black Hole: Kruskal-Szerkeres coordinates; General Black Holes

-20.1 Coordinate problem at $r = r_S$
+13.1 Coordinate problem at $r = r_S$

 Let's look at the point $r = r_S = 2GM/c^2$ in the Schwarzschild metric.
 The metric blows up here, but we found that for things falling in, there is no problem.
 Forces don't become large, in fact nothing too bad happens.
 The problem here is not the physics, it is the coordinates.
 There is a coordinate singularity at $r = r_S$, but no physical singularity.
-Besides, coordinates where t runs backward, and r and t switch roles are just confusing.
+Besides, coordinates where t runs backward, and t and t switch roles are just confusing.